raynepdx/CS416P-Portfolio/notebook.md

   * definitely a wav file, but maybe figure out how to input an mp3?
   * output the audio from the file to speakers
 * I'm thinking of using tkinter again to add a GUI for the program.
 Maybe let the user adjust the band weighting manually

+# Tuesday, December 10th
+I copied the popgen file from the class Github page and decided to focus on creating an envelope and creating functionality for choosing between different waveforms.
+I did this by taking the attack, release, and sustain and making them linear with np.linspace(args).
+The envelope function then returns each of the linear envelopes as a concatenation.
+I then altered the make_note function by creating the variable env and setting it to the returned result of the envelope function, and then made the make_note function return waveform * env.
+In addition, I altered the parameters of make_waveform to take in the type.
+This can be altered on like 220 for melody and 223 for bass.
+I made an if-elif-else statement that evaluates the type passed into the function and returns a different type of waveform (sine, square, sawtooth, and triangle).